-To create custom fields in Oomnitza, start by selecting "Customization" from the module of your choice.
+To create custom fields in Oomnitza, select Customization from the module of your choice.

-To add a new field, click "Add" in the upper right of the page, and you'll be presented with the following screen:
+To add a new field, click Add in the upper right of the page.

 Name: The name under which the field appears.